This page last modified on 1 July 2008.

 1. Start down The High, SO at tfl and past tower, onto Magdalen Bridge

-Soon half-L at tfl (trees and stone wall on right), along Marston Road to
+Soon half-L at tfl (trees and stone wall on RHS), along Marston Road to

 (care!) fork R to cross Oxford ring road on bridge, imm R SP ELSFIELD